Martin Braun

-Martin Braun (born 18 November 1968) is a German professional football manager and former player who is the manager of Regionalliga Südwest club TSG Balingen.
+Martin Braun (born 18 November 1968) is a German professional football manager and former player who is the manager of Oberliga Baden-Württemberg club FV Ravensburg.

 The midfielder had a long career in football, and retired in 2003.
 After his retirement from playing he worked as an agent for SC Freiburg.
 He had also played for 1.
 FC Köln, Rapid Wien, Karlsruher SC and, until the end of his career, VfR Aalen.

 Post-playing career

 After his retirement in 2003, Braun worked as press officer at his former club SC Freiburg until December 2007.

 In March 2008, Braun got the job as CEO at VfR Aalen.
 He left the club after just 10 months.

 In the summer 2010, Braun signed a contract with German club FC 08 Villingen as their new manager.
 He was sacked by the club on 22 April 2015.

 In January 2020, Braun was appointed as the new manager of Regionalliga Südwest club TSG Balingen.